caltechlibrary/csvtextarea/about.md

 ---
 title: csvtextarea
-abstract: "CSVTextarea is a web component written.
-It is intended to make it easy to include editable tabular data.
-The output of CSVTextarea is CSV, comma delimited values.The component is intended to provide easy multi-value data entry for HTML 5 web forms."
+abstract: "CSVTextarea is a web component designed to work with tabular data.
+When you embed the element in a form or web page the innerHTML of the element was be treated as CSV data and then displayed in a table structure.
+If you use the component in a web form you may need to handle encoding and submission through the form&#x27;s submit event handling.
+CSVTextarea has many attributes in common with a traditional textarea and a textarea can be used as a fall back if JavaScript or components are not available.

+The goal of this web component is to provide a simple mechanism for working with multivalued fields that easily map to a simple column and rows representation."
 authors:
   - family_name: Doiel
     given_name: R. S.